Adaptive Fourier decomposition of slice regular functions: Introduction

 Decomposition (\ref{def:TM-102}) can be restated as a Beurling-Lax type relation:

-By applying the maximum selection principle, we obtain the slice $AFD$ Fourier decomposition.
+By applying the maximum selection principle, we obtain the slice $AFD$ for quaternionic slice Hardy space functions.

 The paper is organized as follows.
-In section 2, we recall some basic concepts and results of slice regular functions.
-In section 3, we introduce the slice Hardy space and its dictionary.
-In section 4, The slice Takenaka-Malmquist orthonormal system is established.
-In section 5, We introduce the iteration process, the adaptive selecting process, and prove convergence of the slice adaptive Fourier series.
-In section 6 a convergence rate result is proved.
-The case of slice Hardy space of the right half plane is outlined in section 7.
+In \S 2, we recall some basic concepts and results of slice regular functions and the foundation of the slice Hardy space.
+In \S 3, the slice Takenaka-Malmquist orthonormal system is established.
+In \S 4, We introduce the iterative process, the adaptive selecting process, and prove convergence of the slice adaptive Fourier series.
+In \S 5 a convergence rate result is proved.
+The case of slice Hardy space of the right half plane is outlined in \S 6.